Little Red Sweet: Filming and post-production

 Principal photography began on 19 January 2024 in Kowloon City.
 Chow chose the district because it was undergoing demolition and was home to several landmarks, including the former Kai Tak Airport.
-Although he planned to shoot on location, time and crew size constraints forced the team to construct Cheung Hing Kee, the traditional dessert shop owned by Yam's character and a key set for the film, at a studio in Clearwater Bay.
-The crew managed to film several scenes at Lok Hau Fook Restaurant in Kowloon City, which served as the set for a tailor shop set owned by Henry Fong Ping's character, along with a few scenic shots.
+Although he planned to shoot on location, time and crew size constraints forced the team to construct Cheung Hing Kee, the traditional dessert shop owned by Yam's character and a main set for the film, at a studio in Clearwater Bay.
+The crew managed to film several scenes at Lok Hau Fook Restaurant in Kowloon City, which was used as the set for a tailor shop set owned by Henry Fong Ping's character, along with a few scenic shots.
 Filming wrapped up on 29 January 2024.

 The film was edited by Lai Kwun-tung, with his mentor William Chang serving as the editing supervisor.
 Chang explained that his involvement aimed to pass on his editing skills to his apprentice Lai by providing him with hands-on opportunities.
 He also infused his signature editing style and opted for a warm color tone as he felt the story conveyed a more heartfelt family drama.
-In May 2024, the film was showcased at the Cannes Film Market.
+In May 2024, the film was presented at the Cannes Film Market.
 From 11 February to 15 March 2025, a Pacific Coffee branch on Victory Avenue in Mong Kok was renovated into Cheung Hing Kee, with props used during filming exhibited there as part of the film's marketing campaign.

 Release

 Little Red Sweet had its world premiere as the closing film of the 9th London East Asian Film Festival on 2 October 2024.
 It premiered at Causeway Bay, Hong Kong, on 20 February 2025, followed by a theatrical release in Hong Kong on 28 February.
-The film is also set to be screened at the 28th Sonoma International Film Festival.
+The film was also screened at the 28th Sonoma International Film Festival.